Guess Who's Coming to Criticize Dinner?: Plot

-Springfield Elementary arranges a field trip to the offices of The Springfield Shopper for the students, with Homer as a chaperone.
+Springfield Elementary arranges a field trip to the offices of The Springfield Shopper for the students, with Homer volunteering to drive and chaperone (having skipped work using a crude dummy).
 While the students are introduced to the newspaper's history and operations, Homer smells cake and follows it to a retirement party for the newspaper's food critic, which he crashes before greedily eating the food.
 The editor, seeing Homer's love of food, offers him a job as the new food critic.
 He asks Homer to prepare a 500-word sample review.

-Homer struggles with the review, which is exacerbated by his malfunctioning typewriter (having to not use the letter "e" and a faulty autocorrect), but Lisa helps him.
+Homer struggles with the review, which is exacerbated by his malfunctioning typewriter (having to not use the letter "e"), but Lisa helps him.
 He praises every restaurant he visits, and the people of Springfield begin to grow fat like him.
 At the Springfield Shopper office, the editor introduces Homer to other critics, who chide him for being too generous in his reviews.
 Homer gives into peer pressure and writes a series of bad reviews, criticizing everything.
-When Lisa stops helping him for being needlessly cruel, Homer attempts to continue reviewing by himself, but the quality of his reviews reverts back to his old poor standard.
+When Lisa stops helping him for being needlessly cruel, Homer attempts to continue reviewing by himself, but the quality of his reviews reverts back to his old poor standard (having used Santa's Little Helper as inspiration for adjectives).
 Meanwhile, the local restaurateurs hold a secret meeting regarding Homer's negative reviews and ultimately decide to kill him.
 One of the chefs volunteers to do the deed by feeding him a poisonous éclair at an upcoming food festival.

 While Homer goes about his reviewing duties, Bart overhears some of the restaurateurs discussing the murder plot, and he, Marge and Lisa attempt to warn Homer.
 Although Homer initially ignores Lisa's warning about the murder plot, he eventually throws away the lethal pastry in revulsion when she exclaims that the éclair is "low fat"; it lands in Hans Moleman's gruel pot and explodes.
-The police rush to the scene and arrest the chef, who easily manages to escape.
-As Homer and Lisa leave, he is relieved over an apparent lack of comeuppance, but the angry restaurateurs along with other townsfolk aggrieved with Homer follow them and beat him up.
+The police rush to the scene and arrest the chef, who easily manages to escape while they were distracted.
+As Homer and Lisa leave, he is relieved over an apparent lack of comeuppance, but the angry restaurateurs along with the other critics and townsfolk aggrieved with Homer follow them and beat Homer up.